dtube/docs/keys.md

 ### A private key is not like a password
 Unlike your password on facebook or gmail, a private key can NOT be recovered if you lose it.

-### How to safely store a private key
-The master key is the most important one.
-You need to store it safely and redundantly.

-Good examples of how to store a master key, can be a USB stick, a piece of paper, or a device that does not connect to internet.

-Bad example of how to store a master key: sending yourself an email with the key in plain text, cloud storage solutions (google drive, iCloud), the desktop of your family PC.

 ## Master Key vs Custom Keys
 DTube accounts can have multiple keys associated to it:
 * The first one is the **master** key, which can fully control the account.
 It can do any type of transaction, including creating and deleting new keys, or changing the master key.
 Your DTube account always has only one master key.